LasagnaCake/Makai/docs/specifications/anima-lang.md

 Example: `opNamedCallSingle` gets called with an integer `X`, and a string `"Example"`. `X` is the hash for `do-thing`.
 In the anima source file, this would be seen as `$do-thing "Example"`.

+### The language is designed to be used for *extending* behaviour.

+It is not designed to be a replacement programming language, but rather, as an extension to the programmer — and the engine's — systems.

 ## Behaviour